como-configurar-un-virtual-host-en-apache-con-raspberry-pi

 Restart Apache

-Finally, restart Apache to reflect the changes made,
+Finally, we restart Apache for the changes to take effect,

 sudo systemctl restart apache2

-That’s it!
+That easy!
 Of course, we could repeat the process with as many domains as necessary.
-And, as we said, it is a measure that we should perform in any Apache deployment.
+And, as we said, it is a convenient measure that we should implement in any Apache deployment.